belluzj/fantasque-sans/README.md

 have those two layers of crazy accents that I have never witnessed before), so it might look bad in some cases.
 Please report these problems: see next section.

-It lacks a good italic version, which I plan to design later, in a fashion similar to Consolas' italic version, with new glyph designs, not just an added slant.
+It also features a good italic version, which I designed in a fashion similar to Consolas' italic version, with new glyph designs, not just an added slant.
+It still needs to be emboldened, though.

 ![](Specimen/vim21.png)